-Trade unions are registered with the Department of Labour under section 95(7) of the Labour Relations Act 66 of 1995.
-This registration is voluntary.
+Trade unions may voluntarily register with the Department of Labour under section 95(7) of the Labour Relations Act 66 of 1995.

 The word "society" is described in The Free Dictionary as "a group of people broadly distinguished from other groups by mutual interests, participation in characteristic relationships, shared institutions, and a common culture" and "an organisation or association of persons engaged in a common profession, activity or interest".
-See www.thefreedictionary.com/society [Accessed 16 September 2021].
+See www.thefreedictionary.com/society [Accessed 14 November 2022].